Gmfholley/sheql-test-launch/launch_to_heroku.md

+## Launching your app to Heroku

-- Git Add and Git Commit everything on master
+1. Git Add and Git Commit everything on master

-- Push master back to GitHub
+1. Push master back to GitHub

-- Teacher will run command `heroku create name-of-app` and the app will be created.
+1. Teacher will run command `heroku create name-of-app` and the app will be created.
 Write down the entire domain of the new app.

-- If Google Auth is set up, go back to [developer's console](https://console.developers.google.com) and add the new domain + '/authenticated' as an Authorized redirect URI.
+1. If Google Auth is set up, go back to [developer's console](https://console.developers.google.com) and add the new domain + '/authenticated' as an Authorized redirect URI.
  REDOWNLOAD your client_secrets.json file after you updated your account.
    - NOTE: you must hit Save after you add the new URI, and if it doesn't redirect you out of the redirect URI screen when you hit Save, it isn't really saved.

-- Push your repo to Heroku
+1. Push your repo to Heroku
 `git push heroku master` => Why does this work?
 Because your teacher added `heroku` as a remote repository, just like GitHub is a remote repository.
 So now that it is created, you can push.

-- Set environmental variables
+1. Set environmental variable for client secrets.
 In command line, type:

 `heroku config:set CLIENT_SECRETS='` and then paste the entire content of your `client_secrets.json` file and end your single quote.
 You must use single quotes around our CLIENT_SECRETS, not double quotes.
 Do you not add anything else.
 An example might look like: